Nintendo Switch update will help save precious storage space

 How to install the latest Switch system update

 The update should download automatically if your Switch is connected to the internet.
 If not, head to System Settings > System > System Update to manually start the update.
 Once that’s complete, the Switch will prompt you to install the update.
-The console will then restart.Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
-Price:Was $130, Now $87.99!
-Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+The console will then restart.Today's Top Deal AirPods are down to Amazon's lowest price of 2021, but they're about to sell out!
+List Price:$159.00 Price:$119.00 You Save:$40.00 (25%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission